Math Circles • Spring 2026

 \[ [3;7,15,1,292,\ldots]. \]

-For rational numbers, the notes discuss three equivalent descriptions: adding 1 to the last exponent, attaching \(L^{\infty}\) and ignoring \(R^{\infty}\), or attaching \(R^{\infty}\) and ignoring \(L^{\infty}\).
+For rational numbers, there are three equivalent descriptions: adding 1 to the last exponent, attaching \(L^{\infty}\) and ignoring \(R^{\infty}\), or attaching \(R^{\infty}\) and ignoring \(L^{\infty}\).

 Examples

-The notes work through examples such as
+We work through examples such as

 \[ \frac{3}{4} = [0;1,3], \qquad \frac{7}{18} = [0;2,1,1,3], \qquad \frac{7}{10} = [0;1,2,3]. \]